How to achieve a higher rental return?

 As a landlord, a rental return and increase is something you need to think about as it comes time to offer your current tenants a lease renewal.
 While it can be tempting to increase the weekly rent for your tenants, there are market forces you need to consider when you’re determining if it’s suitable to increase your rental price for your properties.

 Here are the factors you need to consider and eliminate when you weigh up whether to make a rent increase:

 Specific Property Costs Don’t Count

-Beyond vacancy rates, you should also take market performance into account when you’re deciding whether to increase the rental price for your properties.
-To do this, do some research on the property’s suburb and surrounding areas.
+Beyond vacancy rates, you should also take market performance into account as a market force when you’re deciding whether to increase the rental return of your properties.
+To do this, speak to your Astute Agent and do some research on the property’s suburb and surrounding areas.
 You’ll need to look at factors such as the median rent, median house price and average rental yield.

 There are a lot of factors you need to consider when you’re deciding whether to increase the rental price of your property.
 The most important factors to consider are market factors such as vacancy rates and market performance as these are things that other landlords will consider too.

 Do you want to attract quality tenants, ensure a smoother transition to tenanting your investment and minimise vacancy?
 Our – 6 Tips For Preparing Your Investment Property For Tenants – will help guide you